F&A Guidance on Federal Awards

 How are previously submitted Proposals affected by this rate change?

-The new rates will be used for all awards made on or after July 1, 2020, regardless of what rate was used in the proposal budget.
-For proposals submitted using provisional rates from the prior rate agreement, award budgets will be adjusted to account for predetermined rates as negotiated under the current rate agreement when the award is received.
-This will result in a decrease in the applied rate.
-Since funds can be rebudgeted between Direct and Indirect Cost categories, this reduced F&A rate may yield additional Direct Costs available for spending
+The new rates will be used for all awards made on or after July 1, 2022, regardless of what rate was used in the proposal budget.
+There will be no change in the F&A rate for proposals submitted using a provisional rate from the prior rate agreement.
+The predetermined rates for 7/1/2022 – 6/30/2027 are the same as the provisional rates in the previous rate agreement.

 How will the F&A rate be applied to existing Federal multiyear grants and contracts?